-Table 1 reports the results for two sets of estimates.
-The augmented production function is firstly estimated with absolute values of the data.
-The second set of estimates is based on relative values, i.e. differences between state-specific values and West German averages.
+estimates is based on relative values, i.e. differences between state-specific values and West German aggregates.
 The advantage of this proceeding is that it excludes the common (West German) trend from the data.
 This should capture the specifics of the productivity adjustment in East Germany after unification more clearly.
-The first two columns refer to the logarithmic level equation, i.e. are specified according to eq.
+The first two columns refer to the logarithmic level equation, i.e. they are specified according to eq.
 (4).
 Columns (3) and (4) refer to rates of change, i.e. correspond to eq.
 (4) in differences.
 The right-hand columns depict the results of the adjustment model corresponding to eq.
 (6).

 The results for the level equations firstly reveal significant effects of real wages on labor productivity, the estimated elasticities of substitution appear plausible.
 The estimates show secondly highly significant effects of the indicators for the utilization of labor, i.e. a large share of short-time workers and the extend of active labor market policy programs are associated with a lower productivity of labor.
-The estimates finally yield meaningful estimates for the rate of total factor productivity growth.
-The estimated coefficients for the absolute data imply a trend rate of technological progress in East Germany of about 4 percent per year in 1991 and about 1 percent for the more recent years.
-The estimates with the relative data imply a trend rate of 4 percent in 1991 as well; for the years since 2006 the calculated rate becomes negative.
+The estimates thirdly yield meaningful estimates for the rate of total factor productivity growth.
+The estimated coefficients for the absolute data imply a trend rate of technological progress in East Germany of about 4 percent per year in 1991 and about 1 percent for the more recent years.21 The estimates with the relative data imply a trend rate of 4 percent in 1991 as well; for the years since 2006 the calculated rate becomes negative.
+Finally, the coefficients of the fixed effects reveal significant differences between the East German states, thereby implying permanent gaps.22